There are many commonly used acronyms in identity management. They’re very useful shorthand if you know them, but frustrating if you don’t.

 LDAP Directory Interface Format, Data Exchange, or

-Lightweight Directory Access Protocol, Directory Interface Format, Data Exchange
+Lightweight Directory Access Protocol, Directory Interface Format, Data Exchange:

 LDIFDE.EXE is a Microsoft Server command line tool that exports and imports data between Active Directory and an LDIF text file.
 In an Identity Management context, it can be used to (for example) reset a development Active Directory to a defined set of users and groups before retesting a set of processes.

-MIISMicrosoft Identity Integration Server An IdM product released in 2003.
+MIISMicrosoft Identity Integration Server: An IdM product released in 2003.
 Superseded by ILM in 2007

-MIMMicrosoft Identity Manager An Identity Management System from Microsoft.
-MIM has some distinct components, including the MIM synchronization service that can connect to a wide range of CDSs and synchronize objects and attributes, and the MIM service with it associated portal and application database which provides a management portal plus storage of identity and configuration data.
+MIMMicrosoft Identity Manager: An Identity Management System from Microsoft.
+MIM has some distinct components, including the MIM synchronization service that can connect to a wide range of CDSs and synchronize objects and attributes, and the MIM service with its associated portal and application database which provides a management portal plus storage of identity and configuration data.
 MIM was released in 2016 and had a service pack release in 2017.

 Read more about MIM in our glossary.

-MPRManagement Policy Rule An object that exists in the MIM Portal to grant permissions within the portal or/and to run workflows.
+MPRManagement Policy Rule: An object that exists in the MIM Portal to grant permissions within the portal or/and to run workflows.
 There are two types of MPRs; Set Transition MPRs which can only run workflows, and Request MPRs which can grant permissions and run workflows.
 A MIM administrator can use MPRs to establish who can use the MIM Portal and when the MIM Service will run required workflows.

-NOSNetwork Operating System A computer operating system designed to support computers and identities that are connected in a network.
+NOSNetwork Operating System: A computer operating system designed to support computers and identities that are connected in a network.
 AD is an example of a NOS.
 Back to top

-OTPOne-Time Password A password that is valid for only one login.
+OTPOne-Time Password: A password that is valid for only one login.
 MIM SSPR can be configured to use OTPs to enable a user to re-write their AD password.

-OUOrganizational Unit A subdivision within an AD domain where users, groups, computers, and other OU’s can be stored.
+OUOrganizational Unit: A subdivision within an AD domain where users, groups, computers, and other OU’s can be stored.
 Organizations usually create a hierarchy of OUs to mirror their functional or business structure.
 Each domain can implement its own organizational unit hierarchy.
 The MIM AD MA can be used to import or export objects to a particular OU in AD or even to create new OUs.

-PAMPrivileged Access Management A technique (and usually a software component) for managing privileged users in an organization.
-A privileged account has more access to a system than a normal user; when these accounts requested for use, PAM can provide extra authentication or authorization to ensure that the correct person is invoking the account.
-PAM is often used to elevate the account to have the privileges on a just-in-time basis and for a limited period.
+PAMPrivileged Access Management: A technique (and usually a software component) for managing privileged users in an organization.
+A privileged account has more access to a system than a normal user; when these accounts are requested for use, PAM can provide extra authentication or authorization to ensure that the correct person is invoking the account.
+PAM is often used to elevate the account to have privileges on a just-in-time basis and for a limited period.

 See our glossary for more information about PAM.

-PCNSPassword Change Notification Service An optional service included with MIM that can be installed on AD domain controllers.
-PCNS captures a user password change at the Domain Controller and passes it to the MIM synchronization server which in turn send the new value to CDSs that have been appropriately configured to receive it.
+PCNSPassword Change Notification Service: An optional service included with MIM that can be installed on AD domain controllers.
+PCNS captures a user password change at the Domain Controller and passes it to the MIM synchronization server which in turn sends the new value to CDSs that have been appropriately configured to receive it.
 In this way, a user’s Active Directory password is replicated to accounts in other CDSs.
 In some organizations, PCNS is used as an alternative to SSO and is referred to as Reduced Sign-On (RSO).
 Back to top

-PHSPassword Hash Synchronization is the default authentication option in Azure AD Connect – whenever a password is changed on premises, the password hash from Active Directory is synchronized into Azure AD.
-ReSee our glossary entry for more information.
+PHSPassword Hash Synchronization: The default authentication option in Microsoft Entra Connect – whenever a password is changed on-premises, the password hash from Active Directory is synchronized into Microsoft Entra ID.
+See our glossary entry for more information.

-PIMPrivileged Identity Management The process or technology focused on managing, monitoring, and protecting powerful privileged user accounts within the IT infrastructure of an enterprise.
+PIMPrivileged Identity Management: The process or technology focused on managing, monitoring, and protecting powerful privileged user accounts within the IT infrastructure of an enterprise.
 See our glossary entry for more information.

-ROPURun On Policy Update In MIM also known as Run Mapping, ROPU is a feature that can be enabled for an action workflow when run from a Set Transition MPR.
+ROPURun On Policy Update: In MIM also known as Run Mapping, ROPU is a feature that can be enabled for an action workflow when run from a Set Transition MPR.
 Marking a workflow with ROPU will apply the workflow to all members of the Set whenever the MPR that calls the workflow is modified.

-SGSecurity Group An Active Directory group that is used to allocate a user’s access permissions to a resource; the alternative of manually adding a user’s permissions to each resource is to be avoided for security and manageability reasons.
+SGSecurity Group: An Active Directory group that is used to allocate a user’s access permissions to a resource; the alternative of manually adding a user’s permissions to each resource is to be avoided for security and manageability reasons.
 Managing the membership of groups is a very important purpose of MIM as an IdM system.

-SIDSecurity Identifier A unique value used to identify a trustee.
+SIDSecurity Identifier: A unique value used to identify a trustee.
 In AD each account has a unique SID issued by a Windows domain controller, and stored in a security database.
 Each time a user logs on, the system retrieves the SID for that user from the database and places it in an access token for that user.
 The system uses the access token to identify the user in all subsequent interactions with Windows security.

-SQLStructured Query Language Used to communicate with a database.
+SQLStructured Query Language: Used to communicate with a database.
 American National Standards Institute (ANSI) defines SQL as the standard language for relational database management systems.

-SSOSingle Sign-On A technique where a person is required to only Authenticate once even when accessing different resources – e.g. after logging onto Active Directory, they are not challenged for credentials when accessing an HR system.
+SSOSingle Sign-On: A technique where a person is required to only Authenticate once even when accessing different resources – e.g., after logging onto Active Directory, they are not challenged for credentials when accessing an HR system.
 However, it is – confusingly – also sometimes used for Same Sign-On (same credentials used in two places, but you have to enter them again).

 Read more about SSO in our glossary.

-SSRSSQL Server Reporting Services A server-based report generating software system from Microsoft.
+SSRSSQL Server Reporting Services: A server-based report-generating software system from Microsoft.
 Administered via a Web interface that enables developers and administrators to connect to SQL databases and use SSRS tools to format SQL reports in many complex ways.
 It also provides a Report Builder tool for less technical users to format SQL reports of lesser complexity.

-SSSOSeamless single sign-on – a term used by Microsoft meaning something like “SSO without having to enter your credentials again”, because SSO can mean “same sign-on”.
+SSSOSeamless single sign-on: A term used by Microsoft meaning something like “SSO without having to enter your credentials again”, because SSO can mean “same sign-on”.
 Read more about SSSO in our glossary.

-TFATwo-Factor Authentication see MFA
+TFATwo-Factor Authentication: See MFA

-U2FUniversal 2nd Factor the original FIDO project that strengthens and simplifies two-factor authentication (2FA).
+U2FUniversal 2nd Factor: The original FIDO project that strengthens and simplifies two-factor authentication (2FA).

-UAFUniversal Authentication Framework part of the original FIDO project to provide passwordless authentication.
+UAFUniversal Authentication Framework: Part of the original FIDO project to provide password-less authentication.

-WTFA strong expression of surprise or horror.
+WTFWTF: A strong expression of surprise or horror.
 Or in this case, to test that you’ve been paying attention!